Swaptoshi/swaptoshi-service/framework/README.md

-# Lisk Service App Framework
+# Klayr Service App Framework

-Lisk Service Framework is made for quick development of Micoservice-based applications with minimal requirements.
+Klayr Service Framework is made for quick development of Micoservice-based applications with minimal requirements.

 It has the following features built-in: